 Finland has a social benefits system, which helps ensure that a person does not immediately end up on the streets after becoming unemployed or seriously ill.
 Health care is also free or affordable for everyone.
 The challenge with the forms of support is that a person has to know how to apply for the help he/she needs.
 The Housing First-model was launched in 2007 to eliminate long-term homelessness by 2015.
-The main principle followed is that housing is the prerequisite that allows other problems to be solved.
-In practice, the service providers help clients with getting access to assistance and services guranteed by the state or municipalities.
+The main principle was stated as "this requires adopting the Housing First principle, where a person does not have to first change their life around in order to earn the basic right to housing.
+Instead, housing is the prerequisite that allows other problems to be solved".
+In practice, the service providers help clients with getting access to assistance and services provided by the state or municipalities.
 The Housing First model in Finland has taken into account the existing social benefits system so that it is utilised as much as possible and is based on understanding homelessness extensively.
 Therefore, it does not only apply to sleeping rough and it is not a problem that can be solved within just one sector (Y-foundation, 2017).

 5) Undocumented migrants are people living in Finland without the legal right to do so.
 An undocumented migrant's residence is not officially known to, or permitted by the authorities.
 It is estimated that there are between 3,000 and 10,000 undocumented immigrants in Finland although the estimations vary (www.paperittomat.fi).
 Their number has increased sharply since 2015, due to the so-called migration and refugee crisis.
 The group of undocumented migrants is diverse.
 People may end up living in Finland undocumented after a rejection of the asylum, after a negative residence permit decision, after the expiry of a visa or residence permit or if a residence permit has not been applied for.
 Generally, undocumented migrants wish to legalise their residence and live a normal life as part of the Finnish society.
 Since undocumented migrants are not able to turn to the authorities the same way as official residents, they are extremely vulnerable to exploitation and mistreatment.
-They form a particularly vulnerable group whose living conditions is exacerbated by diseases, general poor health conditions, poor or non-existent housing and poverty (Jauhiainen et al., 2017; Nykänen et al., 2017).
+They form a particularly vulnerable group whose living conditions is exacerbated by diseases, general poor health conditions, poor or non-existent housing and poverty (Jauhiainen et. al., 2017; Nykänen et al., 2017).